Which city is cheaper, Malaga or Mykonos?

 Mykonos is not the most family-friendly destination.
 This island is a bit of a party destination, so many people choose alternative islands when visiting Greece with their kids.
 If you do head to Mykonos, you'll find nice beaches and some good museums.

-Malaga is a family-friendly place to visit.
+Malaga is a family-friendly Greek island.
 The city has castles that you can explore as well as a waterpark.

 While Malaga and Mykonos are both popular destinations, overall Mykonos is considered to be a more popular choice.